Hawaii Special Alerts

 - Violation of the quarantine will be a misdemeanor and subject to a possible fine and/or jail time.

 - The quarantine mandate will continue indefinitely, and Ige said visitors are responsible for quarantine costs.
-This mandate will remain in place until further notice.

 - Provided this would mean that visitors would need to remain in their rooms for most or all of their vacation, we are strongly recommend travelers to postpone any trips to Hawaii at this time.